 – remember that, in the authorized areas, you can always get off the vehicle and approach the animals, but always remaining at a safe distance and respecting KWS and local signals.
 Many agencies will not allow it and pretend that there are prohibitions to avoid wasting time in their programs.
 Under these conditions you can also stay at home!

-– entering into a contract with the Agency where it is clearly written that will be respected only to the provisions laid down by the Kenya Wildlife Service and will not be imposed impediments of any kind by the Agency
+– stipulates a contract with the Agency where it is clearly written that will be respected only the provisions laid down by the Kenya Wildlife Service and will not be imposed impediments of any kind by the Agency

-– do not be shy: most if not almost all of the agencies comply with only the money!
+– do not let scruples: most if not all, of the Agencies respects only money!